cosmos/cosmos/WHITEPAPER.md

 #### Classic Byzantine Fault Tolerance

-Consensus in the presence of malicious participants is a problem dating back to the early 80s, when Leslie Lamport coined the phrase "Byzantine fault" to refer to arbitrary process behavior that deviates from the intended behavior, in contrast to a "crash fault", wherein a process simply crashes.
-Early solutions were discovered for synchronous networks where there is an upper bound on message latency, though pratical use was limited to highly controlled environments such as airplane controllers and datacenters synchronized via
+Consensus in the presence of malicious participants is a problem dating back to the early 1980s, when Leslie Lamport coined the phrase "Byzantine fault" to refer to arbitrary process behavior that deviates from the intended behavior, in contrast to a "crash fault", wherein a process simply crashes.
+[NEEDS SOURCE]  Early solutions were discovered for synchronous networks where there is an upper bound on message latency, though pratical use was limited to highly controlled environments such as airplane controllers and datacenters synchronized via